sogeuni/sogeuni.github.io/content/abs/commands/text-processing-commands.md

 character translation filter.

 > [!caution]
-> [[../basic/special-characters#^UCREF|Must use quoting and/or brackets]], as appropriate.
+> [[special-characters#^UCREF|Must use quoting and/or brackets]], as appropriate.
 Quotes prevent the shell from reinterpreting the special characters in **tr** command sequences.
 Brackets should be quoted to prevent expansion by the shell.

 Either **tr "A-Z" "*" <filename** or **tr A-Z \* <filename** changes all the uppercase letters in filename to asterisks (writes to stdout).
 On some systems this may not work, but **tr A-Z '[**]'** will.